FYvess/fyvess.github.io/README.md

 # FYvess Online Resume Portfolio 🌐

 Welcome to my personal online resume portfolio!
-This project is a responsive, animated website built to showcase my professional background, projects, certifications, and technical skills as a **Computer Engineering graduate** aspiring to become a **DevSecOps Specialist**.
+This project is a responsive, animated website built to showcase my professional background, projects, certifications, and technical skills as a **Computer Engineering graduate** aspiring to become a **TECH DRIVEN ENTHUSIAST**.

 ## 📌 Features